tclindner/npm-package-json-lint/README.md

   3. Message - example: author is required
   4. Rule Type - example: required

-As mentioned in the "Commands and configuration" section there are two ways to specify rule sets.
-The first is using `--rule` to specify a given rule.
-This will run npm-package-json-lint with just this rule.
-The second is providing a configuration object.
 As of v2.7.0, there are multiple ways to provide a [configuration object](https://github.com/tclindner/npm-package-json-lint/wiki/configuration).

-  1. Adding a `--rules-file` to the command to specify a JSON file.
-This file is typically named [`.npmpackagejsonlintrc`](https://github.com/tclindner/npm-package-json-lint/wiki/npm-package-json-lint-rc); however, you may optionally add a .json extension if you prefer.
+  1. Adding a `--configFile` to the command to specify a JSON file.
+This file is named [`.npmpackagejsonlintrc.json`](https://github.com/tclindner/npm-package-json-lint/wiki/npm-package-json-lint-rc).
   2. Add a `npmPackageJsonLintConfig` property in `package.json` file
   3. Add a `npmpackagejsonlint.config.js` file that exports a config object in the current working directory.
   4. Add a global `.npmpackagejsonlintrc.json` file in the root of your user directory